lightning/bolts/02-peer-protocol.md

 commitment of that HTLC.
 A receiving node MAY fail the channel if other `id` violations occur.

-The `onion-routing-packet` contains an obfuscated list of hops and instructions for each hop along the path.
+The `onion_routing_packet` contains an obfuscated list of hops and instructions for each hop along the path.
-It commits to the HTLC by setting the `payment-hash` as associated data, i.e., including the `payment-hash` in the computation of HMACs.
+It commits to the HTLC by setting the `payment_hash` as associated data, i.e., including the `payment_hash` in the computation of HMACs.
-This prevents replay attacks that'd reuse a previous `onion-routing-packet` with a different `payment-hash`.
+This prevents replay attacks that'd reuse a previous `onion_routing_packet` with a different `payment_hash`.

 #### Rationale